dialpad/dialtone-legacy/docs/guides/accessibility/index.md

 ---
 title: Accessibility and inclusive design
+desc: Guidance on building products for everyone.
+---

-desc: We are committed to experiences and products that are usable by everyone.
+We are committed to usable experiences and products for everyone.
 Because “everyone” is a lot of people reflecting a variety of backgrounds, abilities, and circumstances, we believe in applying thoughtful and inclusive design and development practices.
----

 ## Fundamentals